Arkansas Court Records

 How to Get Arkansas Bankruptcy Records by Mail

 Arkansas bankruptcy records may be accessible via mail.
-To obtain records, inquirers are typically required to submit a written request containing enough details of the case of interest.
+To obtain documents, inquirers are typically required to submit a written request containing enough details of the case of interest.
 It is recommended to include the case number, debtor’s name, date filed, date of discharge, the status of the case, and the judge assigned to the case.
 If possible, mail-in requesters should include the trustee assigned to the case, asset information, and other basic information to facilitate the record retrieval process.
-Those who do not have access to this information may retrieve it from the Multi-court voice system by dialing 1-866-222-8029.
-Note that the case number, participant name, or the last four digits of the debtor’s social security number is required to use the voice system.
+Those who do not have access to this information may retrieve it from the Multi-court voice system by dialing (866) 222-8029.
+Note that the case number, participant name, or the last four digits of the debtor’s social security number are required to use the voice system.

 Requesters are required to send a written request along with a self-addressed stamped envelope and adequate fees to the addresses outlined above.
 Typically, mail-in requesters pay a $31 search fee before their record requests are processed by the Arkansas Bankruptcy Court clerk’s office.
-The same copy and certification fees apply for both in-person and mail-in requesters.
+The exact copy and certification fees apply to both in-person and mail-in requesters.
 That is, mail-in requesters are expected to pay 50 cents per page copied and $11 for each certified bankruptcy court document.
 Acceptable payment methods include cashier’s check and money order made out to the U.S. Bankruptcy Court.
 As a general rule of thumb, cash payments are not accepted.
-It is recommended to contact the clerk beforehand to get additional information about the mail request process and applicable local guidelines.
+It is recommended that you contact the clerk beforehand to get additional information about the mail request process and applicable local guidelines.

 How to Get Arkansas Bankruptcy Court Records Online

 Arkansas residents may be able to obtain bankruptcy court records online through the Public Access to Court Electronic Records (PACER) database.
-While this database is centralized and maintained at the federal capacity, Arkansas has a specific PACER Court Website that provides access to select bankruptcy records filed within the state’s jurisdiction only.
+While this database is centralized and maintained at the federal level, Arkansas has a specific PACER Court Website that provides access to select bankruptcy records filed within the state’s jurisdiction only.
 The PACER databases are available round the clock.
 Using the databases requires an account and billing information.

-The PACER portal is only free for researchers, persons with poverty affidavits, and users who do not accumulate more than $30 usage in a quarter.
+The PACER portal is only free for researchers, persons with poverty affidavits, and users who do not accumulate more than $30 in usage in a quarter.
 Generally, each page viewed using PACER costs 10 cents.
 This per-page charge applies to pages resulting from every search.
-If a search yields no matches, the “no result found page” counts as one page.
-The maximal charge for image documents is $3.
+If a search yields no matches, the “no results found page” counts as one page.
+The maximum charge for image documents is $3.
 In addition, digital audio files are charged $2.40.
 Users are recommended to refer to the Fee Schedule on the PACER FAQ page for additional information about fees.
 To get exempted from paying PACER quarterly charges, interested persons may check if they qualify by querying the clerk of court.
-Essentially, those that qualify are required to file a motion for exemption.
+Essentially, those who qualify are required to file a motion for exemption.

-Alternatively, requesters may search Arkansas bankruptcy court records on third-party websites such as ArkansasCourtRecords.us, which may serve as reliable starting points for single or multiple record searches..
+Alternatively, requesters may search Arkansas bankruptcy court records on third-party websites such as ArkansasCourtRecords.us, which may serve as reliable starting points for single or multiple record searches.

 How do I Find Out if My Bankruptcy Case is Closed in Arkansas

-To find out if a bankruptcy case is closed in Arkansas, interested persons may use the Multiple Court Voice Case Information by dialing 1 (866) 222-8029.
+To find out if a bankruptcy case is closed in Arkansas, interested persons may use the Multiple Court Voice Case Information by dialing (866) 222-8029.
 This toll-free number allows users to determine the status of a specific bankruptcy case through an automated voice system.
 Callers are prompted to provide the case number, case name, or last four digits of the debtor’s social security number before the required information is divulged to them.

 It is also possible to access the status of a case via the public access terminal at the courthouse or by querying the court clerk in the district where the case was filed.